 But what about resources for students who prefer to learn by reading books?

-We’ve curated the top 15 coding books for kids as of 2021.
+We’ve curated the top 15 coding books for kids.
 Check out our picks below!

 Suggested Age Range: 4 – 7 years old